Waziup/waziup.io-old/content/documentation/mvps/urban.md

 - [SoftwareSerial library] (https://www.arduino.cc/en/Reference/SoftwareSerial) is used with the distance sensor US-100 via serial communication
 - [SX1272 library] (https://github.com/CongducPham/LowCostLoRaGw) is used with LoRa module

+### LoRa module

+To send data via LoRa we use the SX1272 library.

+You will find all the samples to use this library [here](https://github.com/CongducPham/LowCostLoRaGw/tree/master/Arduino).

+### Distance sensor module

 ## Test scenario EU soft waste bin

 ![bin almost empty](/documentation/mvps/waste_images/20170209_115643_resized.jpg)